-Since 2000, we have been working to protect and restore the lower Columbia.
-Here is a look at the results of our work and the work of hundreds of partners including local, state, and federal government, regional and tribal partners, technical experts, contractors, teachers, and citizens.
+Since 2000, we have been working to protect and restore the lower Columbia River.
+Here is a look at the results of some of our work and the work of hundreds of partners including local, state, and federal government, regional and tribal partners, technical experts, contractors, teachers, and citizens.

-Monitored ecosystem status and trends monitoring (since 2005).
-Assesses site conditions and fish usage at 30 sites, compares conditions and usage across regions, and tracks changes at three sites across time.
+- Monitored ecosystem status and trends monitoring (since 2005).
+Assessed site conditions and fish usage at 30 sites, compares conditions and usage across regions, and tracks changes at three sites across time.